Zhenjiang Lantern Festival

 The main alleyway to the lantern festival.

-I really wanted a clean shot of this but there were just too many people there and they only way I could shoot it with out people would be to do a very long exposure but we were not allowed to set up any tripods and after waiting around here for about 20 minutes, my friends had lost their patients and I had to move on.
+I really wanted a clean shot of this, but there were just too many people there.
+The only way I could shoot it without people would be to do a very long exposure, but we were not allowed to set up any tripods.
+After waiting around for about 20 minutes, my friends lost their patience, and I had to move on.

 Some kind of cartoon I think.
 Hugely popular with all the young kids at the festival.